 View translation 1 is managed by the controller administrator.
 It provides a subset of the resources in the scope ot the controller to the client context and manages the availability status of the resources allocated to the CC.
 This enables resources to be shared by multiple clients.

-Resources allocated to this CC (1) is a subset of the resources in the scope of the controller with the availability status controlls the ability of the client to use the resources.
+Resources allocated to this CC (1) is a subset of the resources in the scope of the controller, if resources are shared between clients the availability status controlls the ability of the client to use the resources.

 The PEP limits the number and rate of requests that are supported for the client.
 This is intended to prevent one client from overloading the compute resources of the controller which would impact the capabilities provided to other clients.